Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Introduction

 The article is structured as follows.
-Section~\ref{sec:background_and_context} provides background and context, tracing the evolution of AI -- from early neural networks to modern GenAI systems -- and discussing its implications for actuarial science.
-Sections~\ref{sec3} to \ref{sec:multi_agent_system} present four fully implemented case studies, each illustrating practical applications of GenAI to real-world actuarial problems: enhancing claim cost prediction through the use of Large Language Models (LLMs), automating market comparisons based on insurers' annual reports, classifying car damages from images using vision-enabled models, and building a multi-agent system for autonomous data analysis and reporting.
-Section~\ref{sec_further_applications} explores further promising applications of GenAI beyond these case studies.
-Finally, Section~\ref{sec_challenges_and_considerations} discusses the key challenges and considerations associated with adopting GenAI in actuarial work, including regulatory, ethical, and technical aspects.
+Section~\ref{sec:background_and_context} provides background and context, tracing the evolution of AI -- from early neural networks (NNs) to modern GenAI systems -- and discussing its implications for actuarial science.
+Sections~\ref{sec:case_study_crash_reports} to \ref{sec:multi_agent_system} present four fully implemented case studies, each illustrating practical applications of GenAI to real-world actuarial problems: enhancing claim cost prediction by using large language models (LLMs) to derive predictive features from unstructured claim descriptions, automating structured market comparisons based on insurers' annual reports, classifying and localising car damages from images using vision-enabled models, and using a multi-agent system to migrate actuarial legacy code from R to Python while validating the translated outputs against the original code.
+Section~\ref{sec:further_applications} explores additional applications of GenAI beyond these case studies.
+Finally, Section~\ref{sec:challenges_and_considerations} discusses the key risks and governance considerations associated with deploying GenAI in insurance, including regulatory, security, dual-use and fraud, reproducibility, privacy, governance, and organisational aspects.

 The case studies serve a dual purpose.
 First, they provide an educational foundation, demonstrating what is already achievable today with GenAI in actuarial contexts.
 Second, they are intended to inspire actuaries to integrate GenAI into their workflows by showcasing concrete use cases with immediate practical relevance.
-All four case studies have been implemented in Jupyter notebooks, which are made available as supplementary material on the GitHub account of the International Actuarial Association\footnote{\url{https://www.github.com/IAA-AITF/Actuarial-AI-Case-Studies}}.
+All four case studies have been implemented in Jupyter notebooks, which are made available as supplementary material on the GitHub account of the International Actuarial Association\footnote{\url{https://github.com/IAA-AITF/Actuarial-AI-Case-Studies}}.
 The notebooks are designed to run end-to-end and can be copied or adapted as templates for readers' own actuarial GenAI projects.

-Through this contribution, we aim to bridge the gap between emerging technological capabilities and actuarial practice, equipping actuaries with the knowledge and tools to navigate and shape the future of our profession.
+With this article, we aim to equip actuaries with the knowledge and practical resources to integrate GenAI responsibly into their own work.